richardschneider/secure-string/README.md

 ## Features

 - The text is stored in an encrypted buffer
-- The plain text is only available in a 'callback'
+- The plain text is only available in a `callback`

 ## Getting started